abhi11/gorest/README.md

   * after : Unix time, for logs after the given time(more than equal to)
   * before : Unix time, for logs before the given time(less than)
   * limit : integer, limit the count of logs
+  * offset : integer, ignores the docs till offset and then returns, useful for pagination etc.

 **Note** : All the filters could be combined with each other.

-**Pre-Caution** : If both after and before are used together, make sure before > after
+**Pre-Caution** : If both after and before are used together, make sure before > after[an internal server will be served]

 ## Usage
 ```